HMS President (1918): Reserve service

 From 1922 she was employed as a Royal Naval Reserve drill ship, and as such was moored permanently on the Thames at Blackfriars.
 Her new name was inherited from the Old President of 1829, which had been based in West India Docks from 1862 to 1903 as the first London naval reserve drill ship.
 The 1918 President remained in Royal Navy service for a total of seventy years, from 1918 to 1988.
 She was the last Royal Navy warship to wear Victorian battleship livery of black hull, white superstructure and buff yellow funnel and masts.
 All naval personnel working at the Admiralty and elsewhere in London were nominally appointed to service in President, and they were paid and administered by her staff.
 MI6/SIS officers who had RN commissions were appointed to President, but paid and administered by the SIS.

 During the Second World War President was converted to a gunnery training ship, fitted with a large overall "shed" superstructure.
 Her major role was the training of DEMS gunners for defensively equipped merchant ships.
 Her sister Flower class Q-ship, HMS Chrysanthemum, was moored ahead of her in 1938 to provide additional office and training space.

 After the war both ships were reconstructed by the Royal Navy with large deckhouses fore and aft, giving an improved drill area and extra offices; they were also provided with tall wheelhouses and dummy funnels.
 These were dismountable, so they could pass under the London bridges to be periodically maintained in one of the Thames dockyards.
 In this form, they continued in use as Royal Naval Reserve training ships until 1988, each matching Old President's total of more than seventy years in naval service.
 Since 1988 the name HMS President has been used for a shore establishment of the Royal Naval Reserve in St Katharine Docks near Tower Bridge.

 Civilian use

 Charitable venue

 In 1988 the ship was saved by the charity, Inter-Action Social Enterprise Trust, run by ED Berman.
-In President social enterprises included: a base for start-up companies for young people; audio-visual studios; a publishing company; an NGO Advisory Service, and an 'event deck' to earn funding for the charity.
+President social enterprises included: a base for start-up companies for young people; audio-visual studios; a publishing company; an NGO Advisory Service, and an 'event deck' to earn funding for the charity.
 This period saved her from scrap, and preserved her for future generations.
 She had become a London landmark, marked on street maps, so was permitted to retain her warship title and name "HMS President" with the added suffix "(1918)" to distinguish her from the new shore establishment of the same name.
-(Her sister ship, Chrysanthemum was hired to Steven Spielberg for the boat chase sequences shot in 1988 in Tilbury Docks for the film Indiana Jones and the Last Crusade; she was then laid up in the River Medway, where the brackish water rusted her hull so badly that she was scrapped in 1995.)